ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 title: EdSurge is Looking for a Software Engineer
 ---

-[EdSurge](http://www.edsurge.com) is looking for the third software engineer to join our team.
+[EdSurge](http://www.edsurge.com) is looking for the second software engineer to join our team.
 If you're an engineer looking to get into edtech, please read on.

 <!--break-->

 Hi,

-My name is Shu Uesugi, and I'm an engineer/designer at [EdSurge](https://www.edsurge.com/), a SF Bay Area based media startup in education technology (edtech) space.
-I've been looking for a software engineer to join our team.
+My name is Shu Uesugi, and I'm a designer at [EdSurge](https://www.edsurge.com/), a SF Bay Area based media startup in education technology (edtech) space.
+I'm looking for a software engineer to join our team.

 If you...